NASA-AMMOS/3DTilesRendererJS/src/three/plugins/README.md

 	// at the top left corner
 	center: false,

-	// The scale of a pixel in the image
-	pixelSize: 0.01,

 	// If true then the TilesRenderer error target is set to the "devicePixelRatio".
 	useRecommendedSettings: true,
 }